6Mushahid9/Book-Store/Readme.md

 # Notes
-## This file will contains notes regaurding terminal and notes about perticular file will be inside that file
+## This file contains notes regarding terminal & notes about perticular file will be inside that file.

+## For Backend (Express + mongo DB)

 * in backend terminal write npm init to create project
 * add "type" : "module" in package. json